thomas-darling/gulp-translate/readme.md

      * Default is false.
      */
     allowDirectAnnotation?: boolean;

     /**
+     * True to prefix the ids of content found in content files with the
+     * relative file path of the content file, without the extension.
+     * Enable this to keep the ids in content files short, thus making them
+     * easier to work with in code.
+     * Note that ids starting with "/" or "./" will not be prefixed.
+     * An example of a prefixed id would be "./foo/bar:id", where 'foo/bar'
+     * is the file path without the extension and 'id' is a id in the file.
+     * Default is false.
+     */
+    prefixIdsInContentFiles?: boolean;

+    /**
      * The template language to use, or undefined to use no template language.